Skip to main content

 • Known hypersensitivity to photoactive substances known as porphyrins.

-• Known hypersensitivity to any component of AMELUZ®.
+• Known hypersensitivity to soybeans or to any component of AMELUZ®.

 • Porphyria (hereditary disease that is characterized by abnormal production of a red blood pigment called heme).